Let us turn now from the world of linguistics to the world of high theory, while

 Fish 1980, 305].
 Fish’s insistence on the importance of

-context for interpretation is valuable, and it provides a welcome change from
+context for interpretation is valuable, and it provides a welcome change from the

-this claim, but also on the question itself and what he has to say about it.
+also on the question itself and what he has to say about it.

 Fish discusses the two meanings of the question above and suggests a third